chesslablab/spablab/README.md

 ## React Chess

-React Chess is "just a chessboard", and as lightweight as it can possibly be.
+React Chess is "just a chessboard" as lightweight as it can possibly be.
 It is connected to this [chess server](https://github.com/chesslablab/chess-server) as well as to this [chess api](https://github.com/chesslablab/chess-api).

 ### Demo